Noars/TetKole/README.md

 The release number is always the latest version + 1. <br>
 That is, if the latest version is "TètKole 1.0.7", then the next release will be "TètKole 1.0.8".<br>
 To change the upper numbers it must be done by hand by editing the latest release.

+### Generate a TètKole release locally

+Once the project is recovered, you just need to launch the "generateWindowsInstaller" gradle task in distribution.<br>
+This will create a Windows and Linux release in the build/distribution folder.

+### How Spotbugs bug searches work

+To search for bugs via Spotbugs, you have to run the gradle task "spotbugsMain" in verification.<br>
+If it ever finds errors, go to this site -> https://spotbugs.readthedocs.io/en/stable/bugDescriptions.html <br>
+Then find what the error reported by Spotbugs corresponds to.

+### Images used

+All images used in this app are copyright free.<br>
+90% are images that I made by hand on 3D paint (to have the transparent background).